learn-co-students/ruby-project-guidelines-seattle-web-111819/README.md

       - view all events by artist
       - view all events by venue

+      # as a venue
+      - create a new venue
+      - update venue information

 5.
       - I didn't have time to make a login for venues so there is no way to make a venue in the program
       - Therefore you can currently only make new events as an artist with existing venues